Trubenova/gridCoal/ApplicationExamples/README.md

 mean_coal_times=get_mean_times(time_files, file_number)
 ```

+Run the followinf cells to calculate mean total coalescence time, mean within deme and between deme coalescence times, Fst and mean coalescence times for samples taken from different (Manhattan) distance classes.
+A heatmap with diversity (approximated by within deme coalescence times) and isolation by distance plots are created.
 The following code snippets are used to create various figures.

 ### Plotting tree distribution (final - present - population sizes)
 ```